 Kempe and Co

 When C E Kempe (see immediately above) died in 1907, he left instructions that his studio should become a limited company under four of his closest associates.
-This was duly done and as Kempe and Co Ltd (never Kempe and Tower, as in the first edition of BE), the company continued under his cousin W Tower.
+This was duly done and as Kempe and Co Ltd (never Kempe and Tower, as often stated, e g in the first edition of BE Sussex), the company was headed by his cousin W Tower.
 Tower was an architect by training and the main designer of glass was a former associate of Kempe, John William Lisle (1870-1927), who was one of the directors of the new company, as was A E Tombleson.
-The company's glass followed Kempe’s idiom but became increasingly routine and unimaginative.
+The company's glass followed Kempe’s idiom but much of it became increasingly routine and unimaginative.
 It can be distinguished from work produced under Kempe's direct supervision by flatter and duller designs with a greater use of clear or white glass.
 There was a changed rebus, with a tower superimposed on the wheatsheaf, giving the impression that Tower was more closely involved on the glass side than was the case.
 Other works, including memorials, reredoses and embroidery helped to keep the company afloat with orders from the USA and parts of the then Empire.
 However, attempts to modernise the company's style met with little success and in many cases glass by both Kempe and Kempe and Co is found in the same church, suggesting the later firm kept going largely by exploiting contacts that already existed.
 The economic downturn after 1929 affected the company's order book substantially and in 1934 it went out of business.

 P N H Collins: The Corpus of Kempe Stained Glass, Liverpool, 2000